 Preparing for your family’s future

-It may also include documents that govern how you will be cared for, medically and financially, if you become unable to make your own decisions in the future.
+It can also include documents that govern things while you are still alive.
+For example, how you will be cared for, medically and financially, if you become unable to make your own decisions in the future.

 Find our more by watching this short video.

 Will Single Person

 Generally, a good estate plan will consider things like:

 - Assessment of likely taxation